-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 Blue Cash Preferred from American Express: Best for cash back at US supermarkets

 If you spend more money at grocery stores than anywhere else, then the Blue Cash Preferred from American Express is the card for you.
-Although some other cards are currently offering increased bonuses on groceries for a limited time, this card will always give you a great return on your supermarket purchases 365 days a year.
+Although some other cards are currently offering more rewards on groceries for a limited time, this card will always give you a great return on your supermarket purchases 365 days a year.

 The Blue Cash Preferred offers 6% cash back at US supermarkets for up to $6,000 in purchases per year (then 1% cash back after that).
 There’s no other card that offers this much cash back on groceries on an ongoing basis, so this is truly the best card when it comes to getting cash into your pocket.

 Aside from the 6% cash back, the Blue Cash Preferred also offers a strong 6% cash back on select US streaming subscriptions.
-While being stuck at home, there’s a good chance you’ve upped these subscription services, so this is one way to save some money in that department.
+There’s a good chance you’ve upped these subscription services in recent years, so this is one way to save some money in that department.

 You’ll also receive 3% cash back at US gas stations and on transit with the Blue Cash Preferred.
-Although those are probably a smaller portion of your budget right now, when life gets back to normal, this is an ideal card to use on those categories as well.
+As life gets back to normal, these will undoubtedly become a larger portion of your monthly budget again, so this is an ideal card to use on those categories as well.

+All cash back earned with the Blue Cash Preferred comes in the form of reward dollars that can be redeemed as statement credits, so getting your cash is easy.

-Keep in mind that the Blue Cash Preferred does carry a $95 annual fee, but if you’re maxing out the 6% cash back at US supermarkets — $360 per year on $6,000 in purchases — then the annual fee pays for itself quite quickly.
+Keep in mind that the Blue Cash Preferred currently has a $0 introductory fee for the first year, but after that it carries a $95 annual fee (see rates and fees).
+However, if your family makes at least $6,000 in purchases at US supermarkets each year — which is an average of $500 per month — then the annual fee pays for itself quite quickly.

-However, if your grocery expenses aren’t that high, you might consider the Blue Cash Everyday® Card from American Express instead.
-The no-annual-fee Blue Cash Everyday earns 3% cash back at US supermarkets (up to $6,000 per year, then 1% cash back).
-That means if you spend less than about $3,166 in grocery purchases annually, you’re better off with the Blue Cash Everyday instead of the Blue Cash Preferred.
+But if your grocery expenses aren’t that high, you might consider the Blue Cash Everyday® Card from American Express instead.
+The Blue Cash Everyday is a no-annual-fee card (see rates and fees) and earns 3% cash back at US supermarkets (up to $6,000 per year, then 1% cash back).
+That means if you spend less than about $3,166 in grocery purchases annually, you’re better off with the Blue Cash Everyday instead of the Blue Cash Preferred after the first year.

 Related: Is the Amex Blue Cash Preferred or Amex Blue Cash Everyday best for you?

-Learn more and apply for the Blue Cash Preferred.
+Learn more about the Blue Cash Preferred.

-Learn more and apply for the Blue Cash Everyday.
+Learn more about the Blue Cash Everyday.

 American Express Gold Card: Best for points

-The American Express Gold Card is a top-notch card for groceries, as you’ll not only get a relatively high return, but also some incredible baked-in benefits.
-It’s not a cheap credit card with a $250 annual fee, but you might find that the perks outweigh the fee.
+The American Express Gold Card is a top-notch card for groceries, as you’ll not only receive a relatively high return, but also some incredible baked-in benefits.
+It’s not a cheap credit card with a $250 annual fee (see rates and fees), but you might find that the perks outweigh the fee.

-With the Amex Gold, you’ll earn 4 points per dollar spent at US supermarkets (up to $25,000 per year in purchases, then 1x), 4 points per dollar spent at restaurants worldwide, 3 points per dollar spent for flights booked directly with airlines or on amextravel.com and 1 point per dollar spent on everything else.
+With the Amex Gold, you’ll earn 4 points per dollar spent at US supermarkets (up to $25,000 per year in purchases, then 1x), 4 points per dollar spent at restaurants worldwide, 3 points per dollar spent for flights booked directly with airlines or at amextravel.com and 1 point per dollar spent on everything else.

 Frequent flyer website The Points Guy values Amex Membership Rewards points at 2 cents each.
 That means you’re looking at an effective 8% return at US supermarkets, which is the highest total return you’ll see for groceries on any credit card on an ongoing basis, even if other cards on our list are better for a limited time.

 Aside from earning a lot of points, the Amex Gold also offers several annual statement credits.
 Right now, the easiest one to take advantage of is the up to $120 in dining credits.
-With this perk, you’ll get up to $10 in statement credits each month when you use your card to pay at select merchants, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
+With this perk, you’ll earn up to $10 in statement credits each month when you use your card to pay at select merchants, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

-With both Grubhub and Seamless on this list, if you’re ordering out regularly these days, you can easily use up these credits each month.
-And starting in early 2021, the Amex Gold will also come with $10 each month in Uber Cash, which can be used for either Uber rides or Uber Eats deliveries.
+With both Grubhub and Seamless on this list, if you order out regularly, you can easily use up these credits each month.
+And earlier this year, the Amex Gold also introduced a new perk where you’ll receive $10 each month in Uber Cash, which can be used for either Uber rides or Uber Eats deliveries.

-Finally, while it’s difficult to use at the moment, another money-saving benefit of the Amex Gold is its up to $100 in annual airline fee credits in 2021, which can be used on your airline of choice for incidental fees, such as checked bag fees and carry-on pet fees.
-These credits will be valuable once air travel starts up again, but they’re only good for one year, as this perk is being phased out at the end of 2021.

 Related: CNN Underscored’s review of the American Express Gold card.